Kansas vs. Arkansas: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1400

-- Kansas' national championship odds (+1400) place it sixth-best in college basketball, but according to computer rankings it is only eighth-best.
+- Kansas is sixth-best in the country in terms of its odds to win the national championship (+1400), and resides in the same spot, according to the computer rankings.

-- The Jayhawks have slightly worse odds to win the national championship now, from +1300 at the start of the season to +1400.
+- The Jayhawks have slightly worse odds to win the national championship now, from +1300 at the beginning of the season to +1400.

 - Kansas has a 6.7% chance of winning the national championship, based on its moneyline odds.